vtexdocs/dev-portal-content/docs/localization/vtex-io-documentation-optimizing-image-rendering.md

 ---
-title: Optimizing image rendering
+title: "Optimizing image rendering"
-slug: vtex-io-documentation-optimizing-image-rendering
+slug: "vtex-io-documentation-optimizing-image-rendering"
 hidden: false
-createdAt: 2020-06-03T16:02:44.306Z
+createdAt: "2020-06-03T16:02:44.306Z"
-updatedAt: 2024-11-08T13:25:53.180Z
+updatedAt: "2024-11-08T13:25:53.180Z"
-excerpt: Learn how to optimize image rendering for faster load times.
+excerpt: "Learn how to optimize image rendering for faster load times."
 ---

 This guide outlines best practices for using images in your [Store Theme](https://developers.vtex.com/docs/guides/vtex-io-documentation-store-theme) to maintain consistency and performance.